kiva/aries-key-guardian/README.md

    127.0.0.1       escrow-db
    ::1             escrow-db
    ```
+2. Comment everything above `# ----------LOCAL MODE----------` and uncomment everything below that same line in `docker-compose.yml`
-2. Spin up the local docker-compose: `docker-compose -f docker-compose.local.yml up --force-recreate`
+3. Spin up the local docker-compose: `docker-compose -f docker-compose.yml up --force-recreate`
-3. Edit your migration.
+4. Author/Edit your migration.
-4. Build your migration: `npm run build`
+5. Build your migration: `npm run build`
-5. Test out your migration: `npm run start:debug`
+6. Test out your migration: `npm run start:debug`

-If you see any errors or the migration doesn't do what you expect, go back to step 3.
+If you see any errors or the migration doesn't do what you expect, go back to step 4.
 Rinse, repeat.

 ### Epic